kamping-site/kamping/docs/named_parameters.md

 In KaMPIng all these parameters to an MPI function are represented by ***named parameters***:
 - send_buf(...), send_counts(...)/send_counts_out(...), recv_counts()/recv_counts_out(), ...
 TODO refer to complet list

+KaMPIng realizes named parameters as factory functions which construct parameter objects inplace, but it's easier to think of this concept in terms of `name(buffer)`.

-These named parameters either serve as *in(put)* or *out(put)* parameters.
+The named parameters either serve as *in(put)* or *out(put)* parameters.
 Via a named *in* parameter the caller can provide input data to the wrapped MPI call such as for `send_buf(buf)` or `send_counts(counts)` with `buf` and `counts` accomodating the data to be sent and send counts, respectively.
 Using named out parameter the caller asks KaMPIng to internally compute/infer this parameter and output its value.
 Named output parameters are created via the respective `*_out()` suffix.
-The data requested via out parameters is then either directly written to a memory location passed within the named parameter call or returned in a `std::tuple`-like *result* object.
+The data requested via out parameters is then either directly written to a memory location passed within the named parameter call or returned in a `std::tuple`-like *result* object (depending on the ownership property, see Section Ownership).

 One special case it the receive buffer.
 Although being an out parameter, it does not need to be explicitly given as KaMPIng assumes that a caller always wants to obtain this buffer.